creativenucleus/bytejammer2/readme.md

 - A jukebox / robot VJ that plays TIC-80 effects for personal enjoyment.
 - A standalone client-server for running ByteJams.
+- A client and server for running the ByteWall.

 Please read the documentation before running.